Full- and Part-Time Lectureships in the Princeton Writing Program, 2019-20

 Successful candidates will be strong academic writers, have demonstrated excellence in college-level teaching, and have carefully considered the role of writing in their courses.
 The Ph.D. is expected.
 Special consideration will be given to candidates with experience teaching topic-based writing courses or writing-intensive courses, as well as to candidates with Writing Across the Curriculum (WAC), Writing in the Disciplines (WID), and/or Writing Center experience.
-The Writing Program is committed to sustaining a scholarly community inclusive of all races, nationalities, genders, and socioeconomic backgrounds.
+The Writing Program is committed to sustaining a diverse community of scholars dedicated to promoting a culture of growth and discovery among students at the university.
 We strongly encourage women and members of underrepresented groups to apply.

 The appointment period is one year, renewable for a total of up to five years.
-The salary for full-time Lecturers in 2018-19 is a minimum of $66,000 (paid over the 10-month academic year) plus benefits and eligibility for research and conference travel grants.
+The salary for full-time Lecturers is a minimum of $67,700 (paid over the 10-month academic year) plus benefits and eligibility for research and conference travel grants.
 Part-time Lecturers are paid on a pro-rated basis according to their teaching load and are eligible for most benefits.
-The initial period of appointment is September 1, 2018, through June 30, 2019; however, all new faculty must attend full-day workshops May 29 - May 31, 2018, and be accessible over the summer to develop their Writing Seminars in consultation with Writing Program directors.
-Regular faculty development meetings throughout the year are also required, including full days of follow-up workshops and a Program-wide faculty retreat in early September.
+The initial period of appointment is September 1, 2019, through June 30, 2020; however, all new faculty must attend full-day workshops May 28 - May 30, 2019, and be accessible over the summer months to develop their Writing Seminars in consultation with Writing Program directors.
+Faculty development meetings are also required throughout the academic year, including two full days of follow-up workshops September 3 - 4, 2019, and a faculty retreat on September 5.

 Instructions for Applying

 The Lecturer search is open until filled.
-The deadline for full consideration is January 19, 2018.
-Candidates must apply online through Careers at Princeton University, at https://careers.princeton.edu (we will list the Requisition Number when the position is officially posted in November).
+The deadline for full consideration is Wednesday, January 16, 2019.
+Candidates must apply online at Princeton University Academic Jobs (requisition number D-19-DOC-00001).
 The following documents should be uploaded:

-- Cover letter that includes a reflection on your approach to teaching writing and relevant experience, a brief summary of your scholarly research project, and a 200-word course description for an interdisciplinary Writing Seminar (see this year’s course descriptions on our website for models);
+- Cover letter reflecting on your approach to teaching writing and relevant experience, including a brief summary of your scholarly research project and a 200-word course description for an interdisciplinary Writing Seminar.
+Please see this year’s course descriptions for models;

 - CV; and